shannonspragg/SOI-Grizz/README.md

 The data for all of the following scripts can be found at this googledrive link: https://drive.google.com/drive/u/0/folders/1QZzhx2AslFhu-giG_MNcDO1qmbJpoWwR

-The below scripts include the process we followed for collecting and cleaning our data, building a "master data frame", and running our data through both Bayesian logistic regressions.
-The order of the scripts that reproduce our analysis is as follows:
+The below scripts include the process we followed for collecting and cleaning our data, building a conflict data frame, and running our data through both Bayesian logistic regressions.
+The order of the scripts (located in the analysis code scripts folder) that reproduce our analysis is as follows:

 ## 0. Download Original Data.R
 This script downloads all of our original data files from the public google drive.